Howard Wurst Obituary - Friend, NE | Legacy Remembers

-Howard Wurst's passing at the age of 87 on Tuesday, November 17, 2020 has been publicly announced by Lauber Funeral & Cremation Services - Milford in Milford, NE .
+Howard Wurst's passing at the age of 87 on Tuesday, November 17, 2020 has been publicly announced by Lauber Moore Funeral Home - Beaver Crossing - Beaver Crossing in Beaver Crossing, NE .

 Legacy invites you to offer condolences and share memories of Howard in the Guest Book below.

-The most recent obituary and service information is available at the Lauber Funeral & Cremation Services - Milford website.
+The most recent obituary and service information is available at the Lauber Moore Funeral Home - Beaver Crossing - Beaver Crossing website.

-Published by Lauber Funeral & Cremation Services - Milford on Nov.
+Published by Lauber Moore Funeral Home - Beaver Crossing - Beaver Crossing on Nov.
 22, 2020.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory